heron/heron_simulator/README.md

   - The simulation expects thruster inputs as two different topics (*thrusters/0/input* and *thrusters/1/input* for right and left respectively).
 So *heron_sim.launch* also launches a script (*cmd_drive_translate.py*) that translates cmd_drive topic from heron_controller to these topics.

-  - The simulation publishes uncalibrated magnetometer values in NED frame.
-The IMU sensor driver would take care of this on the actual Heron, so there's a script (*mag_interpreter.py*) in *heron_sim.launch* calibrates the magnetometer values and transforms them to ENU.

-  - The IMU usually publishes a *imu/rpy* topic as well (important for magnetometer calibration) so a script (*rpy_translator.py*) in description.launch translates the quaternion in *imu/data* to the *imu/rpy* topic
+  - The IMU usually publishes a *imu/rpy* topic as well (important for magnetometer calibration) so a script (*rpy_translator.py*) in description.launch translates the quaternion in *imu/data* to the *imu/rpy* topic.

-  - The *interactive_marker_twist_server* node publishes a geometry_msgs/Twist message but *heron_controller* expects a geometry_msgs/Wrench message.
-A script (*twist_translate.py*) scales and republishes the output of *interactive_marker_twist_server* with the Wrench message.
+  - The *interactive_marker_twist_server* node publishes a geometry_msgs/Twist message with the linear velocity ranging from -1 to 1 m/s and the angular velocity ranging from -2.2 to 2.2 rad/s.
+The script *twist_translate.py* scales the linear velocity according to the contents of *config/heron_controller.yaml* and the angular velocity from -1.1 to 1.1 rad/s.

+  - The Gazebo GPS plugin publishes velocity information in a NorthWestUp configuration and a Vector3Stamped msg.
+A script (*navsat_vel_translate.py*) converts the velocity to ENU and as a TwistStamped message.

 ## Changes made to UUV Simulator

-One change has already been mentioned under the "Sensors" topic: the simulated GPS has its output multiplied by "-1".

 The other change was rewriting the calculation of how deep the Heron was currently submerged.
 This is found at Line 139 of HydrodynamicModel.cc (uuv_simulator/uuv_gazebo_plugins/uuuv_gazebo_plugins/src/HydrodynamicModel.cc).
 The old code is commented out directly below.

-At line 203 of *uuv_simulator/uuv_gazebo_plugins/uuv_gazebo_plugins/src/BuoyantObject.cc*, the buoyancy force was transformed to be relative to robot's frame of reference.
-This is contrary to the Gazebo documentation for *AddForceAtRelativePosition()* (which is what the force is sent to) but the simulation seems to work more accurately with this rotation being applied.
+At line 203 of *uuv_simulator/uuv_gazebo_plugins/uuv_gazebo_plugins/src/BuoyantObject.cc*, the buoyancy force was transformed.
+The "AddRelativeForce()" expects a force relative to the robot's frame of reference so the buoyancy force had to be transformed to be relative to the world's coordinate frame.

 ## Known Issues:

 In general, the simulation doesn't do well with the vessels outside of the water.
 For example, the water damping forces are the identical even if the vessel is not touching the water.
 Since the Heron can't fly, this was assumed to be an unimportant issue.

-This problem should be fixe21.28d but has a tendency to return: The Gazebo tool to apply force/torque can be used, however a large enough force/torque may cause the simulation to crash.
+This problem should be fixed but has a tendency to return: The Gazebo tool to apply force/torque can be used, however a large enough force/torque may cause the simulation to crash.
 This is due to the damping force and Heron's velocity getting caught in an "amplifying loop".
 That is, the Heron's velocity results in a strong damping force that causes an even larger velocity which results in a stronger damping force, etc. To fix this, reduce the damping force coefficients of the offending axis to near-zero.
 Then slowly increase the coefficients until the simulation is acting appropriately.

+When the Heron's IMU filter initializes, it requires the vessel to be floating on the water, fairly stationary.
+Therefore, spawning a Heron in the air or inside of another Heron will ruin the initialization.
+This causes the IMU data to be very incorrect for some time afterwards.
+Eventually, the data will correct itself and it may be quick but it also may be slow.